US vetoes 'ill-conceived' UNSC resolution calling for immediate Gaza ceasefire over failure to address Hamas

 She also criticized the resolution, saying it would harm existing attempts to secure a comprehensive ceasefire in Gaza.

-Shea continued by defending Israel’s right to self defense, saying, the U.S. “has taken the very clear position since this conflict began that Israel has a right to defend itself, which includes defeating Hamas and ensuring they are never again in a position to threaten Israel.
+Shea continued by defending Israel’s right to self defense, saying the U.S. “has taken the very clear position since this conflict began that Israel has a right to defend itself, which includes defeating Hamas and ensuring they are never again in a position to threaten Israel.
 In this regard, any product that undermines our close ally Israel’s security is a nonstarter.”

 “We are determined to see an end to this war, secure the release of the hostages held by Hamas and alleviate the catastrophic humanitarian situation for Palestinians in Gaza,” she stated.